MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Search/Get-MgExternalConnectionSchema.md

 ## SYNOPSIS
 Read the properties and relationships of a schema object.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaExternalConnectionSchema](/powershell/module/Microsoft.Graph.Beta.Search/Get-MgBetaExternalConnectionSchema?view=graph-powershell-beta)

 ## SYNTAX